Exawind/amr-wind/docs/sphinx/user/inputs_incflo.rst

    Specify reference velocity in the "x-", "y-", "z-direction".
    Refer to the field initializer for your chosen :input_param:`incflo.physics` for how `incflo.velocity` is used.
+   In the context of ABL flows, this argument specifies the initial bulk velocity as well as the target velocity for ABL forcing terms, unless reference values come from a file instead.
+Many field initializers do not use this input argument.

 .. input_param:: incflo.verbose